exitvillain/exitvillain/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=+Dan+Gray+a.k.a+exit+villain)](https://git.io/typing-svg)
 - 🧑🏻‍💻 I’m a cyber security engineer , ethical hacker, and software developer who wants to write his own exploits instead of running someone else's
-- 😈 I'm interested in building hacker tools, writing exploits, and reverse engineering
+- 😈 I'm interested in building hacker tools, writing exploits, and reverse engineering.
+Check out my cyber sec blog at exitvillain.com
 - 🤖 I also enjoy systems programming and web programming and a bit of artificial intelligence.
 - 🔒 Let's be honest some of my projects here are just for show.
 I want to demonstrate to future employers some programs I have written, such as my programming assignments from the harvard artificial intelligence class, cs50AI.
 I think the two programs that actually ARE usefull are wordsmith and